How to Change Your Thought Patterns

 • What would I say to a friend who had this thought?

-It’s easy to focus on bad results, what you haven’t achieved, or your uncertainties.
-Don’t let negative thoughts and feelings take over your day.
+It’s easy to focus on what you’re not good at or feel unsure about.
+Don’t let negative thoughts and emotions take over your day.

 4. Train yourself to see the positive

-Taking small breaks during the day, such as going for a walk or doing simple breathing exercises, can help you feel calmer and less stressed – it can help you break negative thought patterns.
+Taking small breaks throughout the day, like going for a walk or doing simple breathing exercises, can help you feel calmer and less stressed—it’s a great way to break negative thought patterns.

-Practice being present with a kind attitude.
-Accept your thoughts and feelings without judgment.
-This can also help create balance in body and mind.
+Practice being mindful of the moment, with a friendly and non-judgmental attitude.
+Accept your thoughts and feelings without criticizing them.
+This can help bring balance to both your body and mind.

 Try 7 day for free!